uma-ingenieria-web/elRastro/README.md

 # elRastro
-A project from Ingeniería Web from University of Málaga
+A project from Ingeniería Web from University of Málaga using MongoDB, FastAPI and NextJS.

 # Deployment
 On root folder use: